 Chinese is one of the world’s most widely spoken languages with more than a billion speakers.
 It is arguably an important language that has the potential to go toe to toe with English as an international language.
 Learning it has palpable benefits particularly in the fields of business, education, government relations, entertainment, and tourism.

 If you want to learn Chinese, attending a language course is not the only way to do it.
 Consider the following alternative methods.

 YouTube may be mired by a plethora of nonsense, but it can also be a trove of useful information.
-You can find numerous tutorials or guides in learning the Chinese language in this massively popular video sharing platform.
+You can find numerous tutorials or guides in learning the Chinese language on this massively popular video-sharing platform.
 There’s a good number of YouTube channels dedicated to teaching new languages.
 You don’t have to spend for them.
 Maybe just consider not skipping the ads to show some appreciation for the quality content you find useful.

 Using Translation Apps

 Habitually using translation apps can help you learn a new language.
 Even if you are not traveling all of the time, consider installing a reputable translation app on your phone.
 Chinese translation is complicated, so make sure you only use an app developed by a dependable language specialist and backed by extensive R&D. Better yet, get an app that facilitates access to human translation services.

 Are you a fan of Chinese series or movies?
 Make good use of that fondness, or passion if you will, by turning it into a motivator in learning Chinese.
 Many fans of Korean pop music and dramas have become fluent in speaking Korean out of their desire to be up to date with their idols and the latest drama releases without relying on subtitles.
 You can do the same with Chinese by harnessing your love for Chinese media and pop culture.